Scroll Top

 The bottom line is; Just like your home or your car, where it’s hot you might take steps to cool the interior.
 And where it’s cold, you might do the opposite.

 Yes.
-Darker colours like Forest Green and Midnight Gray will get warmer than the lighter or medium pigment colors – Discovery White, Lunar Gray, and Desert Tan, Cobalt Blue.
+Darker colours like Forest Green and Midnight Gray will get warmer than the lighter or medium pigment colors.
 Choose lighter colors for locations which get hot much of the year.

 *Note – LLDPE is slightly translucent.
 That’s means a Discovery White POD-S will be bright inside when the Sun is up.
-It can actually get hotter inside than an all Desert Tan or all Lunar Gray POD-S. If you’re in a really hot place, an “all white” POD-S might not be the best color choice for you.
-Consider the medium pigment colors like Desert Tan or Lunar Gray.
-Or a White dome with a Desert Tan or Lunar Gray Wall/Bay panels, if you’d really like to have a Discovery White dome.
+It can actually get hotter inside than an all Desert Tan or all Lunar Gray POD-S. If you’re in a really hot place, choosing an “all desert tan” POD-S is a popular choice.

 There are a few reasons.
 POD-S with the tall Wall/Bays weighs up to 100% more than more than a POD.
 Example; 450 lbs for POD w/ zero Bays, compared to 750 lbs. for a POD-S w/ no Bays.